 Healthcare Professionals, Take Note!

 School-based flu vaccine programs are one of the most effective ways to prevent flu in the whole community.
-For the 2016–2017 season, Shoo the Flu provided free flu vaccines to over 8,700 students and school staff at 100 Oakland-area schools.
-But we’re not stopping there.
-We are already looking ahead toward the 2017–2018 program to ensure even more students get vaccinated.
+That’s why Shoo the Flu is providing free flu vaccines to students in Transitional Kindergarten (TK) through 5th grade (and in some cases up to 8th grade) at most Oakland-area schools during the 2017–2018 season.

 Flu Vaccine Is Recommended by AAP, ACIP & CDC